 When decorating with frosting or royal icing, be sure to leave enough space around the interlocking slots to ensure the cookies will fit together.
-For a royal icing recipe, click on the link at left.

 - 5 cups all-purpose flour